-A series of three one-credit-hour mini-seminars over three consecutive semester.
-Each seminar will examine a theory of faith or moral development and a biography of a social justice activist such as Dorothy Day or Martin Luther King, Jr. May be repeated for a maximum of 5 credits.
+A series of one-credit-hour seminars that each examines a different theory of faith or moral development and engages a different biography of a social activist (e.g. Dorothy Day or Martin Luther King, Jr.).
+Required for Justice and Peace Studies minors and Justice and Society majors, all of whom must take three of these seminars.
+May be repeated for a maximum of 4 credits.
 P: THL 250/PHL 250 and Jr. stdg.

 THL 390.
 History of the Christian Church.
 3 credits.
 SP

 Survey of the intellectual, ecclesiastical and political developments which shaped Christianity through two millennia.
 Exploration of complex relations among beliefs, institutions, and practices which constitute Christian history.
 P: 200 level Scripture course.